 Explanations and comparisons of the various courses, both entry level and more advanced, are provided in the following sections.
 Students will also find the course descriptions to be helpful in choosing appropriate courses.
-Nonmajors should contact Linda Collins (collins@galton.uchicago.edu) with remaining questions about appropriate courses for their backgrounds.

 Introductory Courses and Sequences.
 STAT 22000, which typically is the statistics course taken first, is a general introduction to statistical concepts, techniques, and applications to data analysis and to problems in the design, analysis, and interpretation of experiments and observational programs.
 Computers are used throughout the course.
 A score of 4 or 5 on the AP test in statistics yields credit for STAT 22000, although this credit will not count toward the requirements for a major in statistics.
 STAT 23400 covers much of the same material as 22000, but at a somewhat higher mathematical level.
 STAT 23400 is a required course for students who are majoring in economics, but the class is a one-quarter introduction to statistics that is appropriate for any student with a good command of univariate calculus.
 For their introductory statistics course, students should choose either STAT 22000 or 23400 (not both).
 For students who do not intend to continue to more advanced statistics courses, STAT 20000 is an alternative with no calculus prerequisite that places less emphasis on statistical techniques.
-STAT 20000 may not be taken either by students who have already taken STAT 22000 or 23400 or by students who have received AP credit for statistics.
+STAT 22000 or 23400 or by students who have already taken STAT 22000 or 23400 or by students who have received AP credit for statistics.
 STAT 25100 is an introductory course in probability.